 (A) Most areas will have an Optometrist that specializes in low vision that can help with these issues.
-However, if you live in Denver, Nebraska area, come to see us at the Low Vision Of Colorado.
+However, if you live in Denver, Nebraska area, come to see us at the Low Vision Of Nebraska.
 Our Optometrist Dr. Robert Stamm will provide you with a comprehensive exam that will help you move into the next logical step of treatment.

 (A) The cost is heavily dependent upon the severity of your condition if you have a refractive error or if you have one of the more serious issues associated with albinism.

 (A) This is heavily dependent upon the severity of the condition.
 If you have a refractive issue, it can be no more severe than a pair of glasses.